kroussekax/kroussekax/README.md

 # Hey there 😄!

-I'm Käx, or Danish in real life, I'm a hobbyst software engineer.
+I'm Käx, or Danish in real life, a hobbyst software engineer.

 I create things that I'd enjoy using myself.